 We intend to elect, and intend to qualify annually, as a RIC under the Code.
-To qualify for and maintain RIC tax treatment, we must distribute each taxable year at least 90% of our investment company taxable income (net ordinary taxable income and net short-term capital gains in excess of net long-term capital losses), if any, determined without regard to any deduction for dividends paid, to our shareholders.
+To qualify for and maintain RIC tax treatment, we must distribute each taxable year at least 90% of our investment company taxable income (which is generally our net ordinary income plus the excess, if any, of our net short-term capital gains over our net long-term capital losses), determined without regard to any deduction for dividends paid, to our shareholders.
 A RIC may satisfy the 90% distribution requirement by actually distributing dividends (other than capital gain dividends) during the taxable year.
-In addition, a RIC may, in certain cases, satisfy the 90% distribution requirement by distribution requirement by distribution requirement by distributing dividends (other than capital gain dividends relating to a taxable year after the close of such taxable year under the "spillback dividend" provisions of Subchapter M of the Code.
+In addition, a RIC may, in certain cases, satisfy the 90% distribution requirement by distributing dividends relating to a taxable year after the close of such taxable year under the "spillback dividend" provisions of Subchapter M of the Code.
 If a RIC makes a spillback dividend, the amounts will be included in a shareholder's gross income for the year in which the spillback dividend is paid.